skramm/homog2d/docs/homog2d_manual.md

 ```

-All these drawing functions support a second optional argument of type `DrawParams` (also back-end library independent)
+All these drawing functions support a second optional argument of type `img::DrawParams` (also back-end library independent)
 that holds various parameters for drawing.
 So you can for example set the color and line width with:
 ```C++